Cocaine Bear:"Just play dead”

 There is even a movie titled Schlock (1973), the directorial debut of John Landis, who also starred as Schlock, a prehistoric ape creature who terrorises Southern California.
 The feature-length parody of 1950s monster movies was shot in 12 days in the Los Angeles area and had a budget of approximately $60,000, half of which came from Landis' personal savings.
 You get the drift.

 Schlock movies can be made by high profile and acclaimed directors such as Sam Raimi and George Romero and often acquire cult classic status.
 Sam Raimi’s Evil Dead 2 is definitely a cult classic.
-A severed arm (involves a chainsaw) possessed by evil spirits is captured and isolated under a bucket to prevent the evil forces inhabiting the arm’s owner’s body.
+A severed arm (involves a close encounter with a chainsaw) possessed by evil spirits is captured and isolated under a bucket to prevent the evil forces inhabiting the arm’s owner’s body.
 That’s the horror element.
 To keep the arm secure under the bucket, the protagonist places a collection of books on top of the bucket.
 The topmost book is Ernest Hemingway’s A Farewell to Arms.
 Need I say more?
 If that didn’t put a smile on your face, make you laugh or groan—either response is acceptable—then schlock is not for you.
 The misguided comments by people who apply star ratings and debate the quality of schlock horror miss the point.

 Schlock movies can be some of the best fun you can have watching movies.